10 Best drawing apps for Android Tablets

 Infinite Painter: The Best Android alternative for Procreate

-Procreate drawing application is a good professional drawing application Unfortunately, it is not compatible with Android and only works with iOS.
-If you are looking for the best Procreate alternative, the Infinite Painter, is my best recommendation.
+The Procreate drawing application is a good professional drawing application.
+Unfortunately, it is not compatible with Android and only works with iOS.
+If you are looking for the best Procreate alternative, the Infinite Painter is my best recommendation.

-The Infinite Painter application is loved by both Pros and beginners a like because it is flexible and works with tablets, phones, or Chromebooks.
-It provides a great experience for users thanks to a clean, highly customisable user interface.
+The Infinite Painter application is loved by both pros and beginners alike because it is flexible and works with tablets, phones, or Chromebooks.
+It provides a great experience for users thanks to a clean, highly customizable user interface.

-Additionally, you can create your own brush or choose from over 200 brush options available on purchase.
-Some brush specs include charcoal texture, Air brush and Pencils.
+Additionally, you can create your own brush or choose from over 200 brush options available for purchase.
+Some brush specs include charcoal texture, airbrush, and pencils.

-The Infinite Painter is easily compatible with Photoshop thanks to similar features like Lasso fill tool and touch senstivity with gesture shortcuts.
+The Infinite Painter is easily compatible with Photoshop thanks to similar features like the Lasso fill tool and touch sensitivity with gesture shortcuts.
 Timelapse recording is enabled to allow easy screen recording as you draw.
-Unfortunately, there is no free version, only a seven-day free trial upgradable to $9.99 subscription.
+Unfortunately, there is no free version, only a seven-day free trial upgradable to a $9.99 subscription.

 Pros